All Books

 by Ray Bradbury

-A firefighter burns books in a society that fears knowledge and critical thought.
+A fireman's job is to burn books in a society that fears knowledge.

 Key Takeaways